epfahl/tim/README.md

 Sometimes you want a simple tool to estimate execution time. `Tim` can help!

-## Usage
+## Explanation and usage

-`Tim` provides the macro `time` that takes any valid Elixir expression and returns a map containing a string representation of the evaluated expression, the result of the expression, as well as several statistics for the expression's execution time.
+`Tim` provides the macro `time` that takes any valid Elixir expression and returns a map containing several statistics for the expression's execution time, the result of the evaluated expression, and the expression's string representation.
 To use `time`, require or import `Tim` into your environment and pipe in the expression:

 ```elixir